Master of Arts in English

 Admission requirements and deadlines

 Applicants to the English M.A. program must hold a bachelor's degree with an undergraduate major or minor in English or its equivalent and a cumulative GPA of 3.0 or higher.
-Potential applicants who do not meet these minimum requirements should talk with Cathy Chaput, acting director of graduate studies in the English Department, to determine whether they will need additional coursework before applying.
+Potential applicants who do not meet these minimum requirements should talk with Valerie Fridland, acting director of graduate studies in the Department of English, to determine whether they will need additional coursework before applying.

 For the M.A. program, candidates are accepted for fall (January 15 deadline) and spring (October 1 deadline) semester admission.
-Applicants are required to submit for English Department graduate committee approval:
+Applicants are required to submit for Department of English graduate committee approval:

 - Scholarly writing sample approximately 15-25 pages in length, demonstrating readiness for graduate study in English